 What is a Joint Stock Company?

-A Joint Stock Company is an organization where the ownership is divided into shares that can be purchased or sold by individual shareholders.
-The shares are traded on the stock exchanges.
-Based on the investment, these shareholders receive a percentage of the ownership.
+A Joint Stock Company is an organization where ownership is divided into shares that can be purchased or sold by individual shareholders.
+The shares are traded on stock exchanges.
+Based on the investment, these shareholders receive a percentage of ownership.
 This type of corporation is suitable for large-scale projects where one person is unable to afford the entire cost.
 Limited liability is provided to the shareholders of these companies; this means that their assets are secured in case the company faces any financial difficulty.
 Keep reading to learn about joint stock company meaning, the features of joint stock company, the types of joint stock company, along with the advantages and disadvantages of joint stock company.

 Features of Joint Stock Company